-But what’s even worse is when your cat does something dangerous – like when they play with lit candles.
+It’s a known fact that cats are experts at getting into all sorts of trouble.
+Some experiences are funny and cute, while others can be quite challenging to manage.
+What’s even worse is when your cat does something dangerous, like playing with lit candles.
 Aside from burn concerns, you might have a wax problem.
 When this happens, you’ll wish you knew how to get rid of wax from cat fur.

+If you’ve experienced getting wax in your hair, you’ll understand how difficult it is to clean.
 Fortunately, in most cases, you don’t have to panic when removing wax from your cat’s hair.
-If the candle wax is nowhere near your cat’s face and its skin is not burned, it is easy to fix.
-Just use these tips to remove candle wax from your cat’s fur.
+If the candle wax is nowhere near your cat’s face and their skin is not burned, it is easy to fix.
+You can use the tips below to remove candle wax from your cat’s fur.

 First Things First

 Before you start removing candle wax from your cat’s fur, there are things you need to check.